Are you a High Achieving Student?

-Saint Martin’s Institute of Higher Education offers Maltese and international students, who for varying reasons could not travel to London and study at the London School of Economics & Political Science (LSE), the option to read for their undergraduate degree at Saint Martin’s Institute, for a University of London degree under the academic direction of the LSE.
+Saint Martin’s Institute of Higher Education offers students, who for some reason cannot travel to London to study at the London School of Economics & Political Science (LSE), the option to read for their undergraduate degree at Saint Martin’s Institute.
 Learn more

 Starts at SMI …

-If you achieved grades ‘A/B’ or ‘1/2’ and wish to pursue a degree in finance, then you should really consider a degree that is academically led by the London School of Economics and Political Science (LSE), ranked #2 globally in social sciences according to the 2018 QS World Rankings.
+If you achieved grades ‘A/B’ or ‘1/2’ and wish to pursue a degree in finance, then you should really consider a University of London degree with academic direction of the London School of Economics and Political Science (LSE), ranked #2 globally in social sciences according to the 2019 QS World Rankings.

 Find out more on how you may join the world class — click here.